d-akara/mouse-monitor/README.md

     1. Launch another game
     1. Measure the `delta position`
     1. Adjust the game mouse sensivity until the `delta position` measurement matches the previous game.

+### Estimating new sensitivity by calculation
+You may be able to avoid several rounds of tweaking your sense by using this calculation

+New Sense Value = `new delta` / `current delta` * `current sense value`

+- `new delta` - This is the mouse movement distance you want to match from another game
+- `current delta` - This is the current mouse movement distance of the game you are changing
+- `curent sense value` - The current sensitivity value of the game you are changing

 ### Measuring mouse polling Hz
 1. Mouse Monitor also reports on the polling frequency in Hz of your mouse
     1. Move your mouse around continuosly for about 5 secs to get the approximate polling Hz of the mouse

+### Calculating FOV for a game
+Some games do not state the FOV; however, you can easily calculate using mouse monitor.

+FOV = (`center to edge delta` * 2) / `360 delta` * 360

+- `center to edge delta` - measure the distance from screen center to edge
+- `360 delta` - measure the distance to rotate 360 degrees